We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 Expanding your knowledge and increasing your skills in these and other important areas provides the basis for working out your differences as a couple, and finding your way toward greater harmony together.

-In couples counseling, I will meet initially with both members of the couple together for several sessions, and then begin to include individual sessions with each partner.
+In couples counseling, I will meet initially with both members of the couple together for several sessions, and then begin to include individual sessions with each partner, alternating with couple sessions.
 In addition to working on the couple relationship, each individual partner should develop personal goals for how they want to feel differently, communicate better, and interact more positively and productively with their partner.

 Of course, when doing couples counseling, there is a no-secrets policy.
 There is nothing that can be shared with the therapist in your individual sessions that cannot be shared, appropriately, with your partner.
 In couples counseling, whether meeting together or individually, the "client" is still the couple, and the goal is still to make the couple relationship healthier and stronger.